How to Take Your Website to the Next Level?

 The layout of your site matters because it helps establish a brand identity and gives visitors an idea of what kind of content they can expect from you moving forward.

-A good layout also makes your site easy to navigate and easy to understand.
+A good website template also makes your site easy to navigate and easy to understand.